 Ge 209.
 Sedimentary Petrology.
-10 units (2-4-4); second term, 1949-50.
+10 units (2-4-4); second term, 1951-52.
+Prerequisite: Ge 105.

-Discussion, reports and conferences on sediments, particularly from the petrographic viewpoint.
+Lectures, reports and discussions on recent and ancient sediments, particularly from the petrographic viewpoint.
 The work in the laboratory affords an introduction to the various quantitative methods for detailed analysis of sediments.